Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/03-generating-metagraph-jars.md

 ---
 id: generating-metagraph-jars
-title: Generating Metagraph JARs on Base Instance
+title: Generating metagraph JARs on the base instance
 ---

-If you choose to generate the JARs directly on a base instance, please follow the instructions below
+This guide will give you the step by step on how to generate the metagraph JARs directly on your Base instance.

 ## Setting up the Tessellation repository